 How To Stop filing For Unemployment Insurance

-Once your retirement pension starts arriving, you will have to inform the authorities involved.
+If your retirement pension has started arriving, you will have to inform the authorities involved.
 Trying to receive both payments may land you in trouble.
 Pension benefits are subject to taxes.
 If the officials cross-check this with your unemployment benefits, they may deem you over-paid and may even ask you to refund the benefit amount you have received.